north-road/slyr/docs/src/user_guide/limitations.md

    classification.
 4. Populate the fields with the name of your rule-based classification.
 5. Save your edits.
-6. In the `layer panel`, duplicate the layer and name it according to the rule-based classification.
+6. Change the layer to use a Categorized Renderer with symbology matching each of the original rule-based renderer rules.
-7. Apply the symbology to each layers as per the rule-based classification.

-> Proposed solution: still looking for one.

-## SLD to LYR/LYRX
+## Converting LYR/LYRX to SLD

-These tools do rely entirely on QGIS' SLD export capabilities, so the quality of the conversion will depend on the symbology options used in the ArcMap documents and how compatible they are with QGIS' SLD support.
+These tools rely on QGIS' SLD export capabilities, and the quality of the conversion will depend on the symbology options used in the ArcMap documents and how compatible they are with QGIS' SLD support.

 The SLD format itself has considerably less symbology functionality compared with either QGIS or ArcMap, therefore a conversion to SLD will often be a lossy process, dropping complex options back to simpler SLD supported symbology.

+> **Workaround**
+>
+> Carefully check the resulting SLD symbology and compare against the original
+> ArcMap or ArcGIS Pro symbology.
+Where differences are present, try
+> simplifying the original ArcMap/ArcGIS Pro symbology to use simpler styling
-> Workaround:
+> choices.

-* Reasses symbology choices in ArcMap

-> Proposed solution: will improve with QGIS' SLD capabilities.
-If this is a
-> major issue, consider funding the capability development of it.

 ## Urgent fixes

-If you have a large project impacted by limitations that requires an urgent fix, [contact us](mailto:info@north-road.com) here at **North Road** and we could look at a number of options.
+If you have a large project impacted by limitations that requires an urgent fix, [contact us](mailto:info@north-road.com) and we can assist!
+In some cases we can:

 - Undertake the conversion for you.
 This may attract a small fee, dependent on the work, but please ask.
-- You could fund the development of the solution to go into the tool for all and become a member of our [Hall of Fame](hall_of_fame)
+- Missing functionality in QGIS can be sponsored so that we can directly add support for it.

 > By asking us, you are letting us know of the limitation and by delivering a
-> solution for you, it may help develop a solution for all in the tool.
+> solution for you, it may help develop a solution for all users of these tools
+> and all QGIS users!